facebook/react-native-website/docs/build-speed.md

 However, you probably don't need to build all of them if you're building locally and testing your emulator or on a physical device.

-This should reduce your build time by a **~75% factor**.
+This should reduce your **native build time** by a ~75% factor.

-If you're using the React Native CLI, you can use the `--active-arch-only` flag together with the `run-android` command.
+If you're using the React Native CLI, you can add the `--active-arch-only` flag to the `run-android` command.
 This flag will make sure the correct ABI is picked up from either the running emulator or the plugged in phone.
 To confirm that this approach is working fine, you'll see a message like `info Detected architectures arm64-v8a` on console.

 ```
 $ yarn react-native run-android --active-arch-only